electricimp/AWSCloudWatchLogs/example/README.md

 1. Press `Create user`
 1. Copy down your `Access key ID` and `Secret access key`

-The names used align with the *sample.agent.nut* code.

 ## Setting up Agent Code

-Here is some agent [code](sample.agent.nut).
+Copy the example agent [code](sample.agent.nut) into your code editor.

-Set the example code configuration parameters Enter your AWS keys and your AWS region.
+In the example code find the configuration parameters, and enter your AWS keys and your AWS region.

 Parameter                               | Description
 --------------------------------------- | -----------